wp-plugins/wordpress-feed-statistics/readme.txt

 This will display a simple "123 feed subscribers" line of text that you can markup however you want.
 If your theme is widget-compatible, you can instead use the Feed Statistics widget, which will display the same text, but inside of an easy-to-manage widget.
 (If you want to style the widget text, it is inside a tag.)

-The plugin also adds a "Feed" section to your Wordpress administration panel.
-This section has four subsections: Feed (Options), Feed Readers, Post Views, and Clickthroughs.
+The plugin also adds a "Feed Statistics" menu to your dashboard.
+This section has four subsections: Feed Statistics (Options), Feed Readers, Post Views, and Clickthroughs.

 It will take a few days for the subscriber count to become accurate, so you may want to wait a day or two between installing/activating the plugin and publicly displaying your subscriber count.

-== Installation ==

-To install, upload feed-statistics.php to the wp-content/plugins/ directory of your blog, and activate the plugin from your Administration panel.

 == Screenshots ==